aquibbaig/aquibbaig.in/content/blog/linux/ssh.md

 ---
-title: 'The Ultimate Guide to SSH'
+title: 'Everything you should know about SSH'
 date: 2021-2-21 21:05:23
 category: 'linux'
 draft: false
 ---

-Almost everyone uses SSH to log into remote machines and I do not see any reason why not.
-The other way is to use passwords which are not secure cause shorter passwords are easy to be lost or copied while longer ones are hard to remember.
-SSH introduces a secured public key authentication mechanism, which is ideal.
+<p style="color: #8a8a8a">Almost everyone uses SSH to log into remote machines and I do not see any reason why not.
+The other way is to use passwords which are not secure cause shorter passwords are easy to be lost or copied while longer ones are hard to
+remember.
+SSH introduces a secured public key authentication mechanism, which is ideal.</p>

 - One, you do not have to remember any keys as the clients do that for you.
 - Second SSH keys are properly encrypted so they are hard to imitate, unless you manually give it to them.